exploringfinance/AWS_RShiny_wAPI/README.md

 wget https://download3.rstudio.org/ubuntu-14.04/x86_64/shiny-server-1.5.16.958-amd64.deb
 sudo gdebi shiny-server-1.5.16.958-amd64.deb

-# Install PostresSQL database and create super user
+# Install PostresSQL database and create super user with database
 sudo apt install postgresql postgresql-contrib sudo -u postgres createuser --interactive
   Enter name of role to add: rstudio
-  Shall the new role be a superuser? (y/n) y
+  Shall the new role be a superuser? (y/n) y sudo -u postgres createdb rstudio
+# we will need to change the password to work with the scripts
+psql
+ALTER ROLE rstudio WITH PASSWORD 'rstudio';
+\q

+# Now we will enter

 # Install Docker
 sudo apt install apt-transport-https ca-certificates curl gnupg-agent software-properties-common